What do you mean by “Projects for Peace”?

-Projects for Peace is funded by the Davis family to honor Kathryn W. Davis, a lifelong internationalist and philanthropist (who earned a B.A. from Wellesley, an M.A. from Columbia, and a Ph.D. from the University of Geneva) who is now over 105 years old.
-She is the mother of Shelby M.C.
+Projects for Peace is funded by the Davis family to honor Kathryn W. Davis, a lifelong internationalist and philanthropist (who earned a B.A. from Wellesley, an M.A. from Columbia, and a Ph.D. from the University of Geneva) who died in April 2013 at the age of 106.
+She was the mother of Shelby M.C.
 Davis who funds the Davis UWC Scholars Program currently involving 90 American colleges and universities.
-Mrs. Davis’ legacy will live on through the continuation of Projects for Peace in order to spark initiatives for building prospects for peace in the world and so is committing $1 million to fund these numerous $10,000 projects for peace.
-She believes that today’s youth – tomorrow’s leaders – ought to be challenged to formulate and test their own ideas.
+Mrs. Davis’ legacy will live on through the continuation of Projects for Peace in order to spark initiatives for building prospects for peace in the world.
+The Davis family and friends believe, like Mrs. Davis did, that today’s youth – tomorrow’s leaders – ought to be challenged to formulate and test their own ideas.

 What do you mean by “projects for peace”?